slinga-homebrew/6MS-Scripts/README.md

 3) I inserted my wrestler into the game and everything works except for his name is wrong.
 Answer: Fire Pro has a list of wrestler renames in the save game.
 Your options would be to either 1) delete your save 2) rename the wrestler using the games builtin rename option or 3) use the binedit.py and saveedit.py scripts to dump the wrestler names and insert them into your save.

-4) i inserted my wrestler into the game and everything works except his palette is slightly off.
+4) I inserted my wrestler into the game and everything works except his palette is slightly off.
 What gives?
 Long story short see notes/builtin_palettes.txt.
 TL;DR while edits can use all possible combinations of RGB values, the builtins cannot.
 Use one of the predefined palettes in builtin_palettes.txt and you can avoid this issue.

 # Credits